 In Mexico, the little things you do when you have a business can make a huge difference.
 And we believe/hope we're making a positive footprint.

 Would you be afraid to leave your country of origin?

-But more than being afraid, we were ready for an exciting adventure.
+But we wanted to - we were ready for an exciting adventure.

 In Chicago, we worked 24/7.
 Most days looked like this: